I was new to the White Oak River in the fall of 2006. That first year of living on Raymond's Gut near Hancock Point I bought a new kayak.

 “The 48-mile-long White Oak is one of the last relatively unblemished watery jewels of the N.C. coastal plan.
 Starting as a trickle in the Hoffman State Forest in Jones County, the predominantly blackwater river lumbers through Jones, Carteret and Onslow counties, gradually widening as it flows past Swansboro and into the Atlantic Ocean.
 It drains almost 12,000 acres of estuaries – saltwater marshes lined with cordgrass, narrow and meandering hardwood swamps, and rare stands of red cedar that are flooded with wind tides.”

-David Sobotta is a Realtor®, Writer, Photographer, and Fisherman who can regularly be found on the White Oak either in his kayak or skiff.
+David Sobotta works for WideOpen Networks and is a Writer, Photographer, and Fisherman who can regularly be found on the White Oak either in his kayak or skiff.